leeandher/100DaysOfCode/log.md

 **Topics**: Component Validation in React, and [TIS-100][tis]

-**Thoughts**: I feel pretty excited to sit down and code whenever I get the chance and I think that means that this repitition thing is working.
+**Thoughts**: I feel pretty excited to sit down and code whenever I get the chance and I think that means that this repetition thing is working.
 I find time passing WAY faster than I think though, so I might have to work on my work speed/productivity.
-On a side note, I got really into a new game I just downloaded which has kind of a programm-y vibe to it.
+On a side note, I got really into a new game I just downloaded which has kind of a program-y vibe to it.
 It's called [TIS-100][tis], and if you're reading this, you'll probably like it.

 **Links**: [RFB/Until Lesson 23][rfbc], [TIS-100][tis]